 I worked for more than 15 years in residential treatment settings with adults and adolescents.
 I conducted and supervised treatment programs in prisons and other criminal justice settings for many years.
 For a time, my focus was training counselors and instructors to teach psychoeducational classes in accordance with the best adult learning methods.
 These included classes about substance abuse and cognitive methods for self-improvement and change.
 I worked in private and public settings including the State of Texas and Travis County.

 In addition to treating addiction, I have been involved in policy making, implementation, and oversight for the past 15 years at the state and county levels.
 Due to the high correlation of substance abuse with anger issues and domestic violence, I specialize in working with anger problems and family violence along with addiction.
 I have worked in private practice with adults, adolescents, and families facing the challenges of addiction and associated problems.
-I am currently the Clinical Director for Travis County Counseling and Education Services and work with the Austin Men’s Center.

 Together, in a collaborative effort, I work with clients toward change using a variety of methods, ideas, and clinical models.
 These include Narrative Therapy, Acceptance and Commitment Therapy (ACT), and other cognitive behavioral perspectives, experiential practices, education, and increasing self-awareness.